Arrigoni Bridge Rehabilitation

 Location

-Middletown and Portland, CT
+Middletown and Portland, Connecticut

 Highways & Bridges: Fixed Bridges